Copyright © 2016

 "Now then Mister Marking, you will need to take a few coins with you if you have any.
 It is the custom for a newly promoted Officer to pay for the Mess bill for the evening.
 Do you have a few coins to take?"

-"Yes Mister Sharpe.
+"Yes Mister Grey.
 The boys have always looked after me in that regard."

 Thomas went to his small bag and took out a leather purse that looked to be quite full.
 Searching inside, he finally extracted ten gold ducats and slipped them into a tiny pocket inside the jacket.

-Mister Sharpe had frowned when Thomas had fitted his underarm holsters and pistols before donning the jacket but the man said nothing.
+Mister Grey had frowned when Thomas had fitted his underarm holsters and pistols before donning the jacket but the man said nothing.
 It was obviously the boy's habit and was better left alone.
-Next Sharpe watched as Thomas put on his normal Spanish boots instead of the accepted light shoes.
+Next Grey watched as Thomas put on his normal Spanish boots instead of the accepted light shoes.

 "You will need to put your waist sash on lad."